Discovery and Exploration History of the Baker Nickel Deposit

 Reasonable Prospects for Eventual Economic Extraction (RPEEE)

-Despite Baker’s lack of prior mining, the Company’s KNP features extensive existing mining infrastructure, enhancing the feasibility and reducing the costs of potential future development and mining activities, including at Baker.
+Despite Baker’s lack of prior mining, the Company’s KGNP features extensive existing mining infrastructure, enhancing the feasibility and reducing the costs of potential future development and mining activities, including at Baker.
 The project is situated on granted Mining Leases.
 Development or mining initiation at Baker necessitates submitting a Mining Proposal/Mine Closure Plan to the Western Australian Department of Mines, Industry Regulation and Safety, accompanied by a comprehensive mine risk assessment.
 The updated Baker Mineral Resource significantly contributes to the technical evaluation needed for these submissions.

 Baker Mineral Resource isometric view looking north illustrating areas of Indicated (green) and Inferred (blue) categorisation, with drilling traces superimposed and preliminary conceptual underground decline design commencing in adjacent historical West Idough gold open pit.